whage/docker-presentation/slides/docker.md

 - like remote git repos but for images
 - REST API
 - private registries for private images with authentication

-# TODO
-- dockerhub with link, show the UI
-- istos.azurecr.io, show UI
+	- `docker login`

+---

+Container registries that we use

+- the official Docker image registry: [dockerhub](https://hub.docker.com/)
+- our internal Azure container registry (ACR): [istos.azurecr.io](https://portal.azure.com/)

 ---